 This warning relates to a change in linker behavior between RVCT 2.0 and 2.1.
+RVCT is a predecessor of Arm Compiler for Embedded.

-The following example produces a warning message only when --strict_relocations is used, or when the input objects are from RVCT 2.0 or earlier.
+The following example produces a warning message only when -strict_relocations is used, or when the input objects are from RVCT 2.0 or earlier.